PAF Base Masroor

 Pakistan Air Force Base Masroor or more simply PAF Base Masroor is the largest airbase operated by the Pakistan Air Force.
 It is located in the Mauripur area of Karachi, in the Sindh province.

 The base was originally known as RIAF Base Mauripur (1940-47), RPAF Station Mauripur (1947-56), and after 23 March 1956, as PAF Station Mauripur.
+It is now named after the pilot Masroor Hosain.

 PAF Base Faisal and PAF Base Bholari are the other Pakistan Air Force bases in Karachi.